 Every individual has a worldview and culture.
 Culture includes, for example, gender, gender identity, sexual orientation, race/ethnicity, level of ability/disability, age, religion/spirituality and socioeconomic status.
 Worldview refers to the essential truths and assumptions on which interactions with others and reactions to events are based.
 Worldview determines a person's perceptions and understanding of his or her relation to spirituality, humans, nature and the universe.
 Culture is a predominant force within worldview, shaping behaviors, values, and institutions.
 A culturally responsive psychiatric rehabilitation practitioner understands and appreciates that a person's strengths can be rooted in each person's culture, and that differences between people are to be appreciated as sources of enrichment that can expand the options available to solve problems.
-Psychiatric rehabilitation practitioners respect the unique, culturally defined needs of all individuals, and believe that diversity within cultures is as important as diversity between cultures.
+Psychiatric rehabilitation practitioners is as important as diversity between cultures.
 Psychiatric rehabilitation practitioners also recognize that each individual is unique and has retained varied aspects of the beliefs, traditions, and values of his or her culture(s) of origin, although an individual may or may not accept those beliefs, traditions, and values.
 In addition, any individual may have assimilated or acculturated to the dominant culture to a greater or lesser degree.
 Factors related to a person's country of origin and immigration, and that of his or her family, impact understanding and acceptance of the dominant culture, whether that immigration or migration was recent or distant.